db-migrate/node-db-migrate/CONTRIBUTING.md

+# Contributing by opening an Issue or Discussing

+Whenever you find a bug, which you do not have the time to fix, it is still important to get your input.
+Same goes for feature suggestions and everything else that helps a project to get better.

+Here are a few points to consider before creating an issue or discussing within one:

+1. Make sure you have proper description of your problem or what exactly you want:

+We have issue templates in place that should help you with this one and this is really important, since we may not just agree with you, if we don't understand your use case.

+2. Be constructive and before you post think once more if this is going to waste the maintainers time, or if it is going to actually help them.

+Since being constructive, is a big vague, here some simple points that should help you:

+2.1.
+Just stating something is wrong, is not constructive.

+When you've got the feeling something is wrong, try to understand first if it is really wrong and if it is make suggestions on how to improve, or even better open a PR and make the open source world once again even better!

+2.2.
+"Does not work", is not a proper problem description

+Neither is, "see title".
+When you follow the issue template and provide all informations asked for you should be pretty fine, in providing us exactly the information we need to help you.

+2.3.
+Follow the CoC and contribute, not attack

+An example when you're not contributing, but attacking is, should you just impose you're right and you should be followed.
+It is always about the dialogue, that makes the difference.
+After all you should be fine, by just using your common sense.

+# Contributing a Pull Request

 Without pull requests from generous people like you, this project wouldn't be what it is today.
 You are planning to contribute aren't you?
 If so, here's a quick guide to creating a great pull request for